LagoLunatic/PyFastYaz0Yay0/README.md

 ### About

-Python module written in C to speed up Yaz0 compressing GameCube files.
+Python module written in C to speed up Yaz0 compressing and decompressing GameCube files.
 It's approximately 160 times faster than equivalent Python code.

 ### Installation